Public Listed Company: Features & Advantages

 There is a greater degree of transparency in the case of a Public Listed Company.
 They have to get their accounts audited more carefully.
 In order to comprehend the progress of the shares of the stockholders, they desire accounting statements periodically.
 They should be finished before 6 months of the completion of the financial year.
 In order to prove accountability to a bigger audience than before, annual meetings must be conducted.

-10. Being open to takeovers
+10. Being Open to Takeovers

 A public listed company leaves the company vulnerable to takeovers.
 If a large number of investors accept a takeover effort, this is very crucial.
 It is significantly more challenging to manage who the shareholders in the company are.
 As a result, the company’s general orientation could change.